darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/05 - The Guardian's Burden.md

 Melf felt his scholarly curiosity flare alongside growing alarm.
 Through his stone-sense, he could detect the architectural anomalies Lareth had mentioned—spaces below that hummed with power signatures unlike anything in his experience.
 "An ancient grimoire," he said, pieces falling into a terrifying picture.
 "Something connected to the power Tengus demonstrated."

 "The Book of Gosh," the Administrator replied, her words falling like stones into still water.
-"The grimoire was created to contain and control knowledge that was supposed to die with its maker.
-When the fallen angel Gosh was destroyed, his book survived.
-Everything he learned about opening gates between realms, about binding demons to mortal service, about trading divine authority for temporal power... it's all there.
-Waiting."
+"When the fallen angel Gosh was destroyed, his grimoire survived—containing everything he learned about opening gates between realms, binding demons to mortal service, and trading divine authority for temporal power."

 The revelation hit Melf like a physical blow, reframing everything he thought he understood about the University's true purpose.
 Through his stone-sense, he could feel the building's long history of careful concealment, decades of architectural modifications designed to hide and contain rather than showcase and preserve.

 "That's why Tengus wants it," Samantha said, her voice carrying the weight of terrible understanding.
-"He's not just seeking power—he's seeking the knowledge to remake the fundamental barriers between realms."
+"He's seeking the knowledge to remake the fundamental barriers between realms."

 "The chamber below isn't just a vault," the Administrator continued, her voice gaining strength as she finally shared burdens that had been carried in isolation for too long.
 "It's a prison.
-The book is guarded by an undead dragon—the skeletal remains of the last creature Gosh summoned before his death.
-Something that was bound to protect the grimoire until someone worthy of its destruction could claim it."
+The book is guarded by an undead dragon—the skeletal remains of the last creature Gosh summoned before his death, bound to protect the grimoire until someone worthy of its destruction could claim it."

 Through his connection to the University's foundations, Melf could sense the presence she described—something ancient and patient and utterly wrong dwelling in darkness below their feet.
 The stones themselves recoiled from whatever lay beneath, their natural mineral consciousness unable to process the existence of something that defied every natural law.